(0 Credit Audition Class for Theatre Concentration FLPA Majors)

 This is separate from production auditions.

-- If you have a headshot, staple your resume to the back of your headshot.
+- Students should bring an acting resume.
+Actor resume templates are available here.
+If you have a headshot, staple your resume to the back of your headshot.

-- What to wear: Wear clothes that you are comfortable in and that are appropriate for your pieces, but also honor the formality of an audition (don’t come in sweats!).
-Avoid busy-patterned shirts and make sure your hair is not in your face.
+- What to wear: Wear clothes that you are comfortable in and that are appropriate for the side you have chosen, but also honor the formality of an audition (don’t come in sweats!).
+Avoid crazy-patterned shirts and make sure your hair is not in your face.

 Have questions?
 Contact Professor Baker (firstname.lastname@example.org)